 Faculty and Curriculum

-- Scalia Law faculty ranks 19th for scholarly impact in the 2018 study by Gregory Sisk, et al., Scholarly Impact of Law School Faculties in 2015: Updating the Leiter Score Ranking for the Top Third.
+- Scalia Law faculty ranks 19th for scholarly impact in the 2018 study by Gregory Sisk, et al., Scholarly Impact of Law School Faculties in 2018: Updating the Leiter Score Ranking for the Top Third.

 - Faculty/student ratio: 1:11.8

 - Full-time faculty: 44; Part-time faculty: 157

 - Innovative and demanding curriculum emphasizes the role of economic analysis in law (Economics for Lawyers is a required first-year course), as well as legal writing skills and substantive preparation for practice

 - Specialty concentrations offered in: Antitrust Law, Communications Law, Corporate and Securities Law, Criminal Law, Immigration Law, Cyber Law Concentration, Financial Services Regulation Law Concentration, Immigration Law Concentration, Intellectual Property Law, International Business Law, Legal and Economic Theory, Litigation Law, National Security Law & Policy, Personal Law, Public Interest Litigation & Advocacy Concentration, Regulatory Law, Sports Law, Tax Law, and Technology Law

 - Number of student-edited professional journals and law reviews: 5